When people think of huskies, one of their first thoughts is usually their loud, talkative personality. However, that’s not always the case.

 In short, it’s not always a bad thing if your husky doesn’t howl.

-Just like how some huskies have a lower tendency to run away, or some are less stubborn, some huskies are naturally less talkative.
+Just like how some huskies have a lower tendency to run away, or some are less stubborn, some huskies are naturally less talkative or vocal.
 Your husky could have been lower in the pack, which led them to be shy or quieter than their bossy siblings.

 However, the long answer to this question is that it depends on why your husky doesn’t howl.
 Read below for the top reasons that huskies don’t howl.